German Textile Factory 1, 2014

 traces of the hand … the textile worker and my hand

-the machine … the intervention of the artist
+on the wallthe machine … the intervention of the artist

 and the ghosts of the workers